 A non-IT honours degree, or equivalent, is the minimum requirement for entry into the MIT course.
 MIT is not for students whose previous academic training is in IT.
 For these students, for example holders of a Computer Science Honours degree, the Department offers an M.Sc.
 (Computer Science).
 Please visit the Department's website for more information on this and other options.

 If you possess a B.Sc.
 (Hons) degree, you will be awarded an M.Sc.
-(Information Technology); if you have a B.A.
-(Hons) you will be awarded an M.Phil.
-(Information Technology).
+(Information Technology); otherwise you will be awarded an M.Phil.
+(Information Technology)